 two (2) individuals who shall be selected from the other appropriate USA Judo membership categories as defined by the Board.

-The members of the Nominating and Governance Committee shall serve for terms of four (4) years.
 An individual shall not serve on the Nominating and Governance Committee for more than two (2) consecutive terms.

 No individual shall be eligible to be a member of the Nominating and Governance Committee if that individual is a current member of the Board of Directors.
-No individual who serves on the Nominating and Governance Committee may serve or be eligible to serve on the Board of Directors.
-Members of the Nominating and Governance Committee shall be precluded from serving as a Board Director or in any other USA Judo capacity, whether governance or on staff, for a period of one (1) year after their service on the Nominating and Governance Committee ends.
+No individual who serves on the Nominating and Governance Committee may serve or be eligible to serve on the Board of Directors for a period of two (2) years.
+Members of the Nominating and Governance Committee shall be precluded from serving in any other USA Judo capacity, whether governance or on staff, for a period of one (1) year after their service on the Nominating and Governance Committee ends.

 The Nominating and Governance Committee shall: